Camp Anita Bliss Coler (ABC)

 Overnights – Every ABC girl has the opportunity to spend a night camping outside underneath the stars while at camp.
 Teamwork and friendship are emphasized as everyone hikes to the campsite, puts up tents, starts a campfire and cooks dinner together.
 Overnights offer valuable lessons in environmental stewardship, where "leave no trace" concepts are practiced.
 They also offer the opportunity to develop self-reliance and problem-solving skills.

-Photography – Focusing on black and white photography, campers have the opportunity to express themselves through film and explore this unique type of art.
-In class, campers learn how to manually operate a 35 millimeter camera and develop photos in a dark room.
-Campers work on a variety of projects, including portraiture, nature photos, action photos and composition.
+Photography – Campers have the opportunity to express themselves through working on a variety of projects including portraiture, nature photos, action photos and composition.

 Swimming – Campers have the opportunity to swim every day while at camp!
 Every camper is swim-tested on the very first day of camp in order to determine her skill level, and all campers take swim lessons while at camp in order to improve on her swimming skills.
 Camp ABC is located on the shore of Deer Lake, and campers swim in designated areas in the lake based on their skill level.
 Red Cross certified lifeguards are always on duty while campers are swimming.